i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Portions of this proposal are complete, and implemented in 0.9.38.
 The Common Structures, I2CP, I2NP, and other specifications are now updated to reflect the changes that are supported now.

 The completed portions are still subject to minor revision.
 Other portions of this proposal are still in development and subject to substantial revision.

+Service Lookup (types 9 and 11) are low-priority and unscheduled, and may be split off to a separate proposal.

 Overview